 5.6.6 Safety Factors

 The safety categories described above are associated with matched sets of design environments and safety factors.
 The safety factors are a means of ensuring an adequate level of safety above and beyond the return period of the design environment, and for accounting for other sources of variability and uncertainty.
-The safety factors are based on a target annual probability of exceedence level.
+The safety factors are based on a target annual probability of exceedance level.
 Different safety categories generally have different target safety levels.

 The safety factors for global responses are given in Section 7.
 The safety factors for allowable stress for the various components are given in their respective sections or in the Appendices.